juan26468818/bsale-front/README.md

 ### All the documentation is going to be created with JSDoc
 ### This project is deployed with Hekoru, you can access the web here: https://bsales-demo.herokuapp.com/
 ### You can see the Back-End Repository here: https://github.com/juan26468818/bsale-back
+### You can also see the documentation here: https://fancy-bienenstitch-79cee8.netlify.app

 ## This project uses the following technologies for the Front-End:
   - HTML5